pitpalac36/Java-Music-Festival/README.md

   tema2 -> service and controller layers done; GUI done using javaFX

   tema3 -> refactoring project to a multi-threaded client-server project with model, persistance, services, networking, client and server gradle modules; using DTO protocol (serialized   objects)

   tema4_spring -> using Spring remoting for networking

+  tema6_hibernate -> using Hibernate for persistence and database operations management